Hurtmore on the map

 Crime and Anti-Social Behaviour in Hurtmore

-Local crime rates sit lower than national averages.
-Public order accounts for the highest share in Hurtmore, with 13 incidents logged in March 2026.
+Local crime rates sit broadly in line with national averages.
+Anti-social behaviour accounts for the highest share in Hurtmore, with 18 incidents logged in May 2026.

 Deprivation and Employment in Hurtmore